Hermann von Heeren

 Count Johann Hermann von Heeren (4 October 1833 – 6 May 1899) was a German diplomat from the Hanseatic Cities.

 Early life

 Heeren was born on 4 October 1833 in Waldenau, Holstein and was the son of Georg Heinrich Heeren and Amanda Juliane von Hollen.
 He had a twin sister Ida Wilhelmine Heeren (1833–1898), who was married to Heinrich Amsinck.
 He was also a great-nephew of the historian Arnold Hermann Ludwig Heeren.

-Heened studied law at the University of Heidelberg and graduated from the University of Göttingen.
+Heeren studied law at the University of Heidelberg and graduated from the University of Göttingen.
 At, he became active in the German Student Corps in 1854 and the Corps Hannovera Göttingen in 1855.

 Career

 In 1864, Heeren succeeded Vincent Rumpff as Minister Resident in Paris of the three free Hanseatic cities of Bremen, Hamburg and Lübeck the Imperial French court of Napoléon III.
 In December 1868, he was made a Commander of the Legion of Honor.
 When the Franco-Prussian War broke out in 1870, he helped Empress Eugénie de Montijo escape from Paris via Deauville into exile in London.
 Heeren then resigned from his post as diplomatic representative of the cities in Paris.
 After the unification of the German Empire, the Prussian diplomat Harry von Arnim who had featured prominently in the negotiation of the Treaty of Frankfurt served as the German Ambassador in Paris.